What’s the secret to higher producing—and more productive—sales teams? Data.

 In fact, research from Xactly found a 30% higher sales performance in companies that optimize their sales territory design.

-The results are clear: in order to increase your revenue and outpace your competition, you must have detailed data and well-optimized territories: the ability to plan winning sales strategies and execute them efficiently.
+The results are clear: to increase your revenue and outpace your competition, you must have detailed data, well-optimized territories, and the ability to plan winning sales strategies and execute them efficiently.

 Enter sales mapping software.

 Top-performing organizations trust sales mapping software to make more informed and more profitable sales decisions.
 Sales mapping software integrates your company’s sales data with geolocation, transforming massive spreadsheets, unwieldy data sets, and complicated CRMs into easy-to-read territory data visualizations.

 While each software on the market provides the same core utility, the best sales mapping software helps your company grow by giving your sales access to performance-enhancing insights.